cis198-2016f/homework/hw02/README.md

 Compiler plugins are only supported on Rust's nightly builds, so we will switch to nightly for this assignment.

-To tell Rustup to compile a particular project with the nightly toolchain instead of the stable one, `cd` into your project directory and run `rustup override set nightly`.
-This will install the most recent nightly toolchain if it's not already installed, and then override your default toolchain for this project folder.

-You can (and should) instead pin Rustup to a specific nightly version.
+You can set a Rustup override to compile a particular project with a different toolchain from your default setting.
+This override can point to a specific nightly version.
 We will test your code on `nightly-2016-09-05` (Monday's build).
 Set this override with:

 ```
+cd hw02
-rustup override set nightly-2016-09-05`
+rustup override set nightly-2016-09-05
 ```

+This will install the override toolchain if it's not already installed, and then override your default toolchain for this project folder.

 Clippy has already been enabled for your project in `lib.rs`.